 The Space Tax Continuum

-Allow me to introduce two people crucial to the ongoing development of Rochdale Metropolitan Borough, with particular reference to the settlement of Littleborough, Ray Kittin and Phil Utterly.
+Allow me to introduce two people crucial to the ongoing development of Rochdale Metropolitan Borough, with particular reference to the settlement of Littleborough, Ray Kittin and Phil 'the gap' Utterly.

 Ray Kittin.
 Chief Treasurer, RMBC.
 (Rake it in...... see what he did there.....?)

 Ray originated in Russia.
 Due to an unfortunate mix-up he left his motherland under a bit of a cloud (of plutonium) in 1986.
-Because his Russian name, Rayskovich Kitinovskaya, didn’t fit on his UK residency application, he decided on a change.
+Because his Russian name, Rayskovich Kitinovskaya, didn’t fit on his UK residency application, the box wasn't big enough, so he decided on a change.
 He had worked as a carpet fitter in Boris Yeltsin’s government but wanted to get into ‘the financial services sector’.
 He changed his name by greed poll to Ray Kittin.

 Phil ‘The Gap’ Utterly.
 Head of Planning.